ndim/ndim-pelican-favicon/README.md

     Location of the output files.

-Other settings which need to work together with the `FAVICON_*`
+There are other settings which need to work together with the `FAVICON_*` settings, and you have to set them manually in `pelicanconf.py`.
+We suggest explicitly setting `FAVICON_OUTPUT_PATH` in `pelicanconf.py` and then copy the following definitions:
-settings:

     SITELOGO   = FAVICON_OUTPUT_PATH + '/' + 'favicon.png'
     FAVICON    = FAVICON_OUTPUT_PATH + '/' + 'favicon.png'